yaman786/yaman786/README.md

 where I got to know concepts such as multivariable calculus, statistics and probability theory, which were the beginning of my interest and played a vital role for pursuing my career.

-I look forward to seek internship opportunities in following fields:
-  • Analytics (Business/IT/Data/Marketing/Digital Media)
-  • Business Intelligence, Big Data
-  • Data Engineering

-Technical Skills:
+## Technical Skills:
   Programming and Database: SQL, R, Python, JavaScript, HTML5 Analytics Tools: Google Analytics, Tableau, Microsoft Excel, Power BI

   Database: Oracle SQL, MySQL, MS SQL Server, Mongo DB
-  Tools: Microsoft Office Suite, Bitbucket, Jira, VS Code, Scrapy, AWS, Apache Spark Behavioral skills:
+  Tools: Microsoft Office Suite, Bitbucket, Jira, VS Code, Scrapy, AWS, Apache Spark

+  Behavioral skills:
   Always Learning & Self-improvement, Decision maker, Problem Solver I’m a competent and competitive candidate you are looking for.
 I look forward elaborating my specific skills and abilities.
 Please feel free to contact me via email at ranayaman66@gmail.com to arrange for a convenient meet